DevExpress-Examples/asp-net-web-forms-gridlookup-dropdown-with-grouped-items/README.md

 # GridLookup for Web Forms - How to emulate a dropdown with grouped items

-The example illustrates how to create a dropdown with grouped items.
+The example illustrates how to create a dropdown with grouped items using the ASPxGridLookup.
 The implementation uses the nested grid's <a href="https://docs.devexpress.com/AspNet/js-ASPxClientGridView.ApplySearchPanelFilter(value)">ApplySearchPanelFilter</a> method to filter and search for the input value.
 The method is executed in the client-side **OnKeyPress** event of the GridLookup.

 ```cs
         var timeout = 0;